pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 The purpose of a domain event is to be published when something happens, normally the results from the work of a command.

-The library's base class for domain events is ``DomainEvent``.
-Domain event object instances can be freely constructed from the ``DomainEvent`` object class.
-Event attributes are set directly from constructor keyword arguments.
+The library's base class for domain events is called ``DomainEvent``.
+Domain events can be freely constructed from the ``DomainEvent`` class.
+Event attributes are set directly from the constructor keyword arguments.

 .. code:: python

     from eventsourcing.domain.model.events import DomainEvent

     domain_event = DomainEvent(a=1)
     assert domain_event.a == 1

-The attributes of a domain event object are read-only, new values cannot be assigned to existing domain event objects.
-Domain event objects are immutable in that sense.
+The attributes of a domain event are read-only.
+New values cannot be assigned to existing domain events.
+Domain events are immutable in that sense.

 .. code:: python

-    # Fail to assign a new value to a domain event.
+    # Fail to set domain event attribute.
     try:
         domain_event.a = 2
     except AttributeError: